pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 ### Assumptions and Prerequisites

-This guide assumes:

-- You have a basic familiarity with running commands from a Windows 10 PowerShell with Administrator privileges or a Linux command prompt with root privileges.

-- You use opensource packaging tools on Windows or Linux to install applications onto your local system.
+This guide assumes that you use opensource packaging tools on a Linux distribution to install applications onto your local system.

 The following account and application versions are required for use in this
 document: